SAP-samples/cloud-sample-webhooks/README.md

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
+This project is licensed under the Apache Software License, v.
 2 except as noted otherwise in the LICENSE file.
 See [LICENSE](LICENSES/Apache-2.0.txt).